 Link to a website giving information about new apps (e.g. Instagram, Snapchat), who should be using them, and how to set the privacy settings correctly: www.net-aware.org.uk

-Videos about life online: A funny video about how strange our online lives: vimeo.com/88465048
+Videos about life online: A funny video about how strange our online lives are: vimeo.com/88465048

 Whilst no search engine is ever a 100% safe, Google offers a safer search option for children to search the Internet.
 Click here to read more, below are links to “safer” search engines:

 When children are accessing games via Xbox LIVE, privacy settings should be set up.
 To read more, click here.

 Websites for more information